 No!

-Social media and branding are an added advantage to building links.
+Social media and branding are added advantages to building links.
 Here is how:

 By providing value through your niches and comments, you’ll secure partnerships with leaders in your niche.
 That partnership will lead to links, leads, and sales.